go-fed/activity/README.md

 I would like to thank those that have worked hard to create the technologies and standards that created the opportunity to implement this suite of libraries.

+Thanks to those who have been early adopters with v0 and/or provided early feedback.